BROMPTON BICYCLE

 His invention became the 20th century's standard power system - all over the world.

-THE COMPUTER PROGRAMME
+THE COMPUTER PROGRAM

 An addendum that would change the world as we know it.